mariapazmp/mariapazmp/README.md

 A designed-oriented Front-end Engineer with +10 years of experience.

 - 🔭 I’m currently working on technical Search Engine Optimizations at Platzi.
-- 🌱 Currently learning Swedish and Redux + React.
+- 🌱 Currently learning Swedish, and Redux + React.
 - 💬 Ask me about Specialty Coffee and tech communities.
 - ☕ Colombian, currently living in Sweden.
 - 😄 Pronouns: She/Her/Ella/Hon